huggingface/fuego/README.md

 ❗ **This project is a WIP and just an _idea_ right now.
 Under active development.** ❗

 🤗 Suggestions/ideas/feedback from community are welcome!
+Please feel free to submit a [new idea](https://github.com/huggingface/fuego/discussions/new?category=ideas) in the discussions tab.

 ## The idea